-Varex sells its products and services to a limited number of OEM customers, many of which are also its competitors, and a reduction in or loss of business of one or more of these customers may materially reduce its sales.
+We sell our products and services to a limited number of OEM customers, many of which are also its competitors, and a reduction in or loss of business of one or more of these customers may materially reduce our sales.

-Varex had one customer during the three months ended December 31, 2021 that accounted for 19% of its revenue.
-Varex's ten largest customers as a group accounted for approximately 50% and 51% of its revenue for the three months ended December 31, 2021 and January 1, 2021, respectively.
+We had one customer during the three months ended July 1, 2022 that accounted for 17% of our revenue.
+Our ten largest customers as a group accounted for approximately 51% and 52% of our revenue for the three months ended July 1, 2022 and July 2, 2021, respectively.
+Our ten largest customers as a group accounted for approximately 50% and 51% of our revenue for the nine months ended July 1, 2022 and July 2, 2021, respectively.

-Varex sells its products to a limited number of OEM customers, many of which are also its competitors with in-house X-ray component manufacturing operations.
-Although Varex seeks to broaden its customer base, it will continue to depend on sales to a relatively small number of major customers.
-Because it often takes significant time to replace lost business, it is likely that Varex's operating results would be materially and adversely affected if one or more of its major OEM customers were to cancel, delay, or reduce orders in the future.
+We sell our products to a limited number of OEM customers, many of which are also our competitors with in-house X-ray component manufacturing operations.
+Although we seek to broaden our customer base, we will continue to depend on sales to a relatively small number of major customers.
+Because we often take significant time to replace lost business, it is likely that our operating results would be materially and adversely affected if one or more of our major OEM customers were to cancel, delay, or reduce orders in the future.

-Furthermore, Varex generates significant accounts receivables from the sale of its products and the provision of services directly to its major customers.
-If one or more of these customers were to cancel a product order or service contract (whether in accordance with its terms or otherwise), become insolvent or otherwise be unable or fail to pay for Varex products and services, Varex's operating results and financial condition could be materially and adversely affected.
+Furthermore, we generate significant accounts receivables from the sale of our products and the provision of services directly to our major customers.
+If one or more of these customers were to cancel a product order or service contract (whether in accordance with its terms or otherwise), become insolvent or otherwise be unable or fail to pay for our products and services, our operating results and financial condition could be materially and adversely affected.

-Varex may not be able to accurately predict the demand for its products by its customers.
+We may not be able to accurately predict the demand for our products by our customers.

-End-user product demand, economic uncertainties, the COVID-19 pandemic, natural disasters, and other matters beyond Varex's control make it difficult for its customers to accurately forecast and plan future business activities; which makes it difficult for Varex to accurately predict the demand for its products.
-Because the manufacture of our products requires some lead-time, changes in customer purchasing forecasts have previously impacted Varex's business, resulting in excess inventory and slowdowns in sales.
+End-user product demand, economic uncertainties, the COVID-19 pandemic, natural disasters, and other matters beyond our control make it difficult for our customers to accurately forecast and plan future business activities; which makes it difficult for us to accurately predict the demand for our products.
+Because the manufacture of our products requires some lead-time, changes in customer purchasing forecasts have previously impacted our business, resulting in excess inventory and slowdowns in sales.
 Similar inventory adjustments and slowdowns in sales are likely to occur in the future.
 Changes to customer forecasts can occur on short notice.
-Varex's customers also face inherent competitive issues and new product introduction delays which can result in changes in forecasts.
-The market and regulatory risks faced by Varex's customers also ultimately impact Varex's ability to forecast future business.
-Varex's agreements for imaging components, such as its three-year pricing agreement with Canon Medical Systems, may contain purchasing estimates that are based on its customers' historical purchasing patterns rather than firm commitments, and actual purchasing volumes under the agreements may vary significantly from these estimates.
-The variation from forecasted purchasing volume may be due, in part, to the increasing life of X-ray tubes, which can result in reduced demand for replacement X-ray tubes in ways Varex may not be able to accurately forecast.
-Reductions in purchasing patterns have in the past and may in the future materially and adversely affect Varex's operating results.
-Decreased economic activity associated with the COVID-19 pandemic has had a significant negative impact on the demand for our industrial products and that impact could continue or return.
+Our customers also face inherent competitive issues and new product introduction delays which can result in changes in forecasts.
+The market and regulatory risks faced by our customers also ultimately impact our ability to forecast future business.
+Our agreements for imaging components, such as our three-year pricing agreement with Canon Medical Systems, may contain purchasing estimates that are based on our customers' historical purchasing patterns rather than firm commitments, and actual purchasing volumes under the agreements may vary significantly from these estimates.
+The variation from forecasted purchasing volume may be due, in part, to the increasing life of X-ray tubes, which can result in reduced demand for replacement X-ray tubes in ways we may not be able to accurately forecast.
+Reductions in purchasing patterns have in the past and may in the future materially and adversely affect our operating results.
+In the past, decreased economic activity associated with the COVID-19 pandemic had a significant negative impact on the demand for our industrial products and a similar impact could occur again.